drmonkeysee/CinyTest/README.md

 # CinyTest

-CinyTest is a simple unit-test library for C. CinyTest provides a lightweight set of tools to write and run suites of unit tests.
+CinyTest is a simple unit test library for C providing a lightweight API to define and run unit test suites.

 ## Features